Gor Mahia F.C.: Zdravko Logarušić

 In April 2012, Croatian tactician Zdravko Logarušić was drafted as head coach.

-Bobby Ogolla, ever the gentleman, accepted to deputise.
-The first match for the pair ended in 1–1 with Mathare United, followed by a 0–1 loss to Oserian FC, a win against Sofapaka and a loss against Ulinzi in late April.
+Bobby Ogolla, ever the gentleman, accepted to deputies.
+The first match for the pair ended in 1–1 with Mathare United, followed by a 0–1 loss to Oserian F.C., a win against Sofapaka and a loss against Ulinzi in late April.
 This was the last loss for the club this year in any match.
 From there the club has won 7 out 8 KPL matches against Nairobi City Stars, Chemelil FC, KCB FC, Western stima – by doing the double in both legs except for a 1st leg fixtures ender draw against Stima.
 On 12 August, the club is number 6th on the log after languishing in relegation places in the first two months of the 2012 league.
 The club also has qualified for the KPL Top 8 tourney final against Ulinzi after dispatching Tusker in both legs of the semi-final.
-This after, getting a walkover in the quartes against AFC Leopards who 'feared' showing up on matchday, giving a myriad of excuses.
+This after, getting a walkover in the quarters against AFC Leopards who 'feared' showing up on matchday, giving a myriad of excuses.

 Gor Mahia also qualified for the next round of the FKF Cup (the domestic title) after dispatching Borabu Chiefs 5–2 and are in contention for a treble.
 This success is attributed to the good working synergy in the technical bench, a tough fitness regime introduced by a Finnish expert, acquisition of a professional goalkeeper coach but mostly to the excellent field combination of the team's players.
 The technical bench has revamped and reorganised the playing unit to create a potent force within just a few months.

 After failing to return on time from holiday, Logarušić was sacked with immediate effect on 25 June 2013, and replaced by former Uganda national team manager Bobby Williamson 9 days later, on 5 July 2013.